 However, you will also need to practice other frizz-free hair habits, such as reducing your dependence on heated tools and patting your hair dry instead of rubbing it or using a hair dryer.

 According to some beauty websites and blogs, mayonnaise also purportedly strengthens your hair and protects color treatments.

 However, there’s no scientific research backing these claims.
 Mayonnaise is primarily an oil, so there isn’t enough of other ingredients (like egg yolks and lemon juice) to make such an impact.

 Some people also believe that a mayonnaise hair mask can make your hair grow.
 It’s thought that an amino acid in mayonnaise called L-cysteine does this trick.

-One study on menopausal women with hair loss looked at the role of nutritional amino acids, including L-cysteine.
+on menopausal women with hair loss looked at the role of nutritional amino acids, including L-cysteine.
 Researchers found that this amino acid is important in building keratin, a type of protein, in the hair, which makes it strong and helps it grow.